apache/arrow-cookbook/python/source/io.rst

 of splitting the data in chunks for you.

 The ``partitioning`` argument allows to tell :func:`pyarrow.dataset.write_dataset` for which columns the data should be split.

-For example given a table with 100 numbers, we could add a ``chunk`` column that groups numbers in chunks of 10 numbers each.
+For example given 100 birthdays, within 2000 and 2009

 .. testcode::

+    import numpy.random
-    data = pa.table({"numbers": range(100),
+    data = pa.table({"day": numpy.random.randint(1, 31, size=100),
+                     "month": numpy.random.randint(1, 12, size=100),
-                     "chunk": [x // 10 for x in range(100)]})
+                     "year": [2000 + x // 10 for x in range(100)]})

-Then we could partition the data by the chunk column so that it gets saved in 10 different files:
+Then we could partition the data by the year column so that it gets saved in 10 different files:

 .. testcode::